ekosistema/audio-tools/README.md

 This function scans the specified folder and its subfolders for audio files and copies them to a single folder.

-- You will be asked to provide the path to the folder to scan.
+- You will be asked to provide the path to the folder to scan (press Enter to use the current directory).
 - The script will create a new folder named `ALL_AUDIOS` in the specified directory.
 - All found audio files will be copied to the `ALL_AUDIOS` folder.